Master of Science in Environmental Analysis (MSEA) Degree

 The MSEA degree is a non-thesis master's degree.
 For general university requirements, please see Non-Thesis Master's Degrees.
 For additional requirements, regulations, and procedures for all graduate programs, please see All Graduate Students.
 Students pursuing the MSEA degree must complete:

-- A minimum of 14 courses (39 credit hours) to satisfy degree requirements.
+- A minimum of 14 courses (minimum of 39 credit hours) to satisfy degree requirements.

 - A minimum residency enrollment of one fall or spring semester of part-time graduate study at Rice University.

-- A 3-6 month internship.
-Instead of a thesis, at the conclusion of their internship, students must present their internship project in both oral and written form as part of the Professional Master’s Seminar.
-Part-time students who already work in their area of study may request approval to fulfill the internship requirement by working on a specific, pre-approved project with their current employer.
+- A 3-6 month full-time internship.
+Instead of a thesis, at the conclusion of their internship, students must present their internship project in both oral and written form as part of the Professional Master’s Project (NSCI 512).
+Part-time students who already work in their area of study may request approval to fulfill the internship requirement by working on a specific, pre-approved project with their current employer.3

 Note: Some of the listed courses are not offered every year, and some may also have prerequisites or require instructor permission.